 Today, clergy and laymen of the ICCEC, traveling from their heritage in Evangelical, Pentecostal/Charismatic, Anglican, Roman, and Eastern Orthodox expressions, now have the common vision of making the Kingdom of God visible to the nations of the world.
 The founding vision of the ICCEC states: We seek to bring the rich sacramental and liturgical life of the early church to searching evangelicals and charismatics as well as carrying the power of Pentecost to our brothers and sisters in the historical churches, all the while providing a home for all Christians who seek an expression of faith that is equally liturgical/sacramental, evangelical, and charismatic.

 Uniquely, the ICCEC is not a schism or splinter group from another denomination.
+The CEC-NA is not affiliated with the Episcopal Church USA, and is not a break-off of that church.
 It was a unique work of God borne into the hearts of dedicated and faithful clergy from a number of denominations (Pentecostals, Baptists, Anglicans, Lutherans, Independent Charismatics, Wesleyans, etc.) who studied, prayed over, and witnessed this need for a house of convergence.
 They were burdened for a church that not only exercised apostolic authority within a liturgical framework but operated under the inspiration and anointing of the Holy Spirit.
 On June 26, 1992, Father Randolph Adler was consecrated as the church’s first Bishop and Primate.

 We are men and women of faith gathered from diverse backgrounds seeking an expression of the Church that is fully sacramental-liturgical, evangelical and charismatic; a Church that is submitted to the authority of scripture, as interpreted by the continuing witness of the ancient Church and governed by consensus.
 Our worship is Biblical, liturgical and Spirit-filled, ancient and contemporary, holy and joyful.
 We are committed to advancing God’s kingdom by proclaiming the Gospel to the least, the lost, and the lonely.